Development and Implementation of Safety Performance Functions

 - Salem, C., Vayalamkuzhi, P., Grembek, O., Medury, A., and Ensch, J., (2019).
 Process Mapping of Safety Applications in Transportation Organizations, Presented in the 98th Transportation Research Board Annual Meeting, January 13-17, 2019, Washington D.C., USA

 The Federal Highway Administration (FHWA) developed the Highway Safety Manual (HSM) to provide quantitative information for decision making in road safety management of state and local transportation agencies.
 In recent years, significant progress has been made with respect to crash prediction models for identifying such locations.
-In addition to providing valuable information related to factors that can potentially contribute to an increase in the likelihood of traffic collisions, the HSM explains how Safety Performance Functions (SPFs), which are the mathematical relationship describing the collision frequency, and explanatory variables are used to estimate the expected number of collisions per year for a given location.
+In addition to providing valuable information related to factors that can potentially contribute to an increase in the likelihood of traffic crashes, the HSM explains how Safety Performance Functions (SPFs), which are the mathematical relationship describing the crash frequency, and explanatory variables are used to estimate the expected number of crashes per year for a given location.
 There are two types of SPFs, referred to as Type 1 and Type 2, each with its own data requirements.
-Type 1 SPFs use only traffic volumes to predict collisions, while Type 2 SPFs use additional site information such as road geometry and intersection design elements as explanatory variables.
+Type 1 SPFs use only traffic volumes to predict crashes, while Type 2 SPFs use additional site information such as road geometry and intersection design elements as explanatory variables.
 For example, alignment data is crucial for Type 2 SPFs, and can provide for significant improvement in predictive effectiveness in comparison to the Type 1 baselines.
 These SPF’s will serve as a baseline for network screening techniques which play a major role in the transportation safety management process.

 Figure 1.
 Potential for Safety Improvement Graphical Definition (Source: FHWA Safety)